 The code of conduct developed by the editorial committee was signed on 15 December 2010 and established the administrative conditions and the technical provisions for the operation of the knowledge management database.
 Consequently, the ordinary use of the 'common electronic repository' of the Hungarian nuclear community started in 2010.
 The uploading of documents is ongoing; the database currently consists of approximately 9 000 documents.

 2.9.3.
 Paks II

-It is important for the sustainability of Paks II to maintain a highly qualified workforce, which is why the project company started the Paks II Academy which offers a high quality training programme for university students.
-Paks II compiled curriculum in cooperation with the Budapest University of Technology and Economics, University of Pécs, University of Debrecen, University of Pannonia, University of Miskolc and University of Dunaújváros.
-These six universities started the nuclear power plant operation engineer course with the financial support of Paks II, within the framework of Paks II Academy.
-Therefore, the course is free of charge for the students.
+It is important for the Paks II project to employ a highly qualified workforce; the Paks II Ltd established the Paks II Academy to support this goal.
+The educational offerings aim to provide different training for various levels of education.
+Within the framework of the Paks II Academy, a high quality post-graduate course is offered for engineers.
+Paks II Ltd compiled the curriculum and developed the training materials in cooperation with the Budapest University of Technology and Economics, the University of PÈcs, the University of Debrecen, the University of Pannonia, the University of Miskolc and the University of Dunaùjvàros.
+Together, these six universities launched the “Engineer/Specialist of Nuclear Power Plant Operations” post-graduate course and since 2020, further training for NPP specialists is also available.
+With the financial support of Paks II Ltd, the course is free of charge for participating students.